Optum/dce/docs/howto.md

   --force-delete-table
 ```

-After restoring your DynamoDB table from a backup, you should [re-apply Terraform](terraform.md#deploying-dce-with-terraform) to ensure that your table is in sync with your Terraform configuration.
+After restoring the DynamoDB table from a backup, [re-apply Terraform](terraform.md#deploying-dce-with-terraform) to ensure that your table is in sync with your Terraform configuration.

 See [AWS guide for backing up DynamoDB tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Backup.Tutorial.html).

 ## Monitor DCE

-DCE comes prebuild with a number of CloudWatch alarms, which will trigger when DCE systems encounter errors or behave abnormally.
+DCE comes prebuilt with a number of CloudWatch alarms, which will trigger when DCE systems encounter errors or behaves abnormally.

 These CloudWatch alarms are delivered to an SNS topic.
 The ARN of this SNS topic is available as [a Terraform output](terraform.md#accessing-terraform-outputs):